 About N.A.T.’s Founder

-Nathalie came to Western Canada from her native Switzerland for the first time as a nanny when she was young and fell in love with the people here – their humor and kindness – the pace of life and what seemed to be a country with limitless opportunities.
-She came to visit every 3 years or so before deciding to emigrate and actually doing so in 2008.
+Nathalie came to Western Canada from her native Switzerland when she was 19 and fell in love with the people, the pace of life and a country that seemed to offer limitless opportunities.

 Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity. ― John Muir